UoB-HPC/SimEng/_sources/index.rst.txt

 Additionally, other works concerning SimEng and its use can be found below:

-- :download:`A design space exploration for optimal vector unit composition <assets/modsim22_poster.pdf>`
+- ModSim 2022 - :download:`A design space exploration for optimal vector unit composition <assets/modsim22_poster.pdf>`
 - :download:`Modelling Advanced Arm-based CPUs with SimEng <assets/simeng_arm_cpus.pdf>`